February 10, 2020

-During the next few weeks, many farm operators will be finalizing their crop insurance decisions for the 2019 crop year.
-March 15th is the deadline to purchase crop insurance for the 2019 crop year.
-Profit margins for crop production this year remain very tight, which makes the 2019 crop insurance decisions even more critical.
-Producers have several crop insurance policy options to choose from, including yield protection (YP) policies and revenue protection (RP and RPE) policies, as well as other group insurance policy options.
-There are also decisions with using “enterprise units” versus “optional units”, and whether or not to take advantage of the “trend adjusted” APH yields for 2019.
+During the next few weeks, many farm operators will be finalizing their crop insurance decisions for the 2020 crop year.
+March 16th is the deadline to purchase crop insurance for the 2020 crop year.
+Profit margins for crop production this year remain very tight, which makes the 2020 crop insurance decisions even more critical.
+Producers have several crop insurance policy options to choose from, including yield protection (YP) policies and revenue protection (RP and RPE) policies, supplemental crop option (SCO), and other insurance policy options.
+There are also decisions with using “enterprise units” versus “optional units”, as well as decisions on the use of “trend adjusted” APH yields.

 Yield Protection (YP) insurance policy options provide for “yield only” insurance protection, based on historic actual production history (APH) yields on a given farm unit.
 YP prices are based on average Chicago Board of Trade (CBOT) prices for December corn futures and November soybean futures during the month of February, similar to revenue insurance products.
 Producers can purchase YP insurance coverage levels from 50% to 85%, and losses are paid if actual corn or soybean yields on a farm unit fall below the yield guarantees.